[?] Subscribe To This Site

 The giant mammals are intelligent.
 They were able to survive for millions of years.
 Most of them know all oceans and seldom get lost.

 There are incidents where some get stranded on foreign shores.
 Near the West African Coast some were spotted as lost.
-The fact that they get stranded is often a puzzle for us humans.
+The fact that they get beached is often a puzzle for us humans.
 I've seen several such incidents in South African TV.
 Single whales were lying on the beach facing inland in South Africa as well as in California USA.
 It's amazing to watch human effort when they try to turn them to get them back into the deep.

 It's surprising that no whales were seen stranded around Los Gigantes.